 There is an airline in Kenya named JamboJet operating in Kenya.
 JambiJet is not related.

-About Batik… you can read more about it here, but long story short, Batik is made either by drawing dots and lines of wax with a spouted tool called a canting, or by printing the wax with a copper stamp called a cap.
+About Batik… you can read more about it here, but long story short, Batik is made either by drawing dots and lines of wax with a spouted tool called a Canting, or by printing the wax with a copper stamp called a Cap.
 The applied wax resists dyes and therefore allows the artisan to colour selectively by soaking the cloth in one color, removing the wax with boiling water, and repeating as needed if multiple colors are desired.

-I discovered Batik Air’s usage of Batik on its aircraft only recently, after I had already created JambiJet.
+I’ve been aware of Batik as a fashion item since the 1990s, following a visit to a Batik factory in the Caribbean while on vacation there.I discovered Batik Air’s usage of Batik on its aircraft only recently, after I had already created JambiJet.
 My decision to use Batik patterns on JambiJet’s tails was actually inspired by some of the tail patterns painted on JetBlue aircraft, which are also designed for each individual aircraft.
 I was surprised to find that apparently Batik Air only uses a persistent set of 2-3 Batik patterns across their fleet, which look cool btw.
 But for JambiJet I wanted more colorful and variable patterns; hopefully I’ve achieved that.

-I decided to base the airline in Jambi even though it is only the 25th largest city in Indonesia.
+I decided to base the airline in Jambi City even though it is only the 25th largest city in Indonesia.
 I reasoned that if Boston can be the 25th largest US city and still have 3 airline hubs (Delta Air Lines, JetBlue and Cape Air), then so could Jambi, which also has roughly the same population as Boston.
-I should add, though that in real life Jambi’s airport isn’t very big; only 6 airlines serve it, and almost all of them fly only to Jakarta-CGK.
-Someone like Ms Angkasa would see this as an opportunity for sure. 😊
+I should add, though, that in real life Jambi’s airport isn’t very big; only 6 airlines serve it, and almost all of them fly only to Jakarta-CGK.
+Someone like Ms Angkasa would see this as an marketing opportunity for sure. 😊